 YMCA Teen Programs offer a safe, inviting environment for youth 12-18 where teens will find the balance of freedom and structure they crave.
 Our caring staff of positive role models engage participants through fun activities, games and building relationships.
-We have something for everyone: computers, babysitting classes, mixers, concerts, music, service learning opportunities, and so much more.
+We have something for everyone: computers, babysitting classes, service learning opportunities, and so much more.
 Join us and get involved!

 Act Six Leadership & Scholarship Initiative